pa/kodekloud-assignment/README.md

     - [audit-all-writes](task-two/apparmor-profiles/audit-all-writes) - This profile will audit all the writes `(i.e creating dirs/files)` happening within the container and logs it to the kernel log
     - [deny-all-writes](task-two/apparmor-profiles/deny-all-writes) - This profile will deny all the writes `(i.e creating dirs/files)` happening within the container and logs it to the kernel log
   - [arch_diagram.png](task-two/arch_diagram.png) - Architecture diagram for task two docker swarm stack
-  - [container-handler.sh](task-two/container-handler.sh) - Creates one sibiling upper containers with  `priviliged` mode, updates/installs apparmor packages, copies apparmor profiles to `/etc/apparmo.d/` in the upper container, creates two child inner conatiner with apparmor profiles applied.
-Also waits for `docker stack rm <stack_name>` signal and kills the sibiling upper conatiner `(including child inner containers)` when `SIGTERM` is received
+  - [container-handler.sh](task-two/container-handler.sh) - Creates one sibiling upper containers with  `priviliged` mode, updates/installs apparmor packages, copies apparmor profiles to `/etc/apparmo.d/` in the upper container, creates two child inner containers with apparmor profiles applied.
+Also waits for `docker stack rm <stack_name>` signal and kills the sibiling upper container `(including child inner containers)` when `SIGTERM` is received
-  - [docker-compose.yml](task-two/docker-compose.yml) - It has one service and uses an existing network to deploy `container-handler` conatiner to bring up sibiling upper container with  `priviliged` mode enabled and two child inner container
+  - [docker-compose.yml](task-two/docker-compose.yml) - It has one service and uses an existing network to deploy `container-handler` container to bring up sibiling upper container with  `priviliged` mode enabled and two child inner containers

-## Deploy tasks to Swarm Cluster
+## Deploy [task-one](task-one) and [task-two](task-two) to Swarm Cluster

-In this section we will be deploying both the tasks [task-one](task-one) and [task-two](task-two) in swarm cluster using a single [docker-compose](docker-compose.yml) file.
-We can deploy this stack to any cloud platform or even a local dev machine.
-For this deployment I'm going to use AWS Cloud.
+In this section, we will be deploying both the tasks [task-one](task-one) and [task-two](task-two) in swarm cluster using a single [docker-compose](docker-compose.yml) file.
+We can deploy this stack to any cloud platform or even a local machine (with docker installed).
+For this deployment I'm going to use AWS Cloud platform.

 ### Pre-requisites